thesimpledev/thesimpledev/README.md

 Over the years, my journey has led me back to the basics.
 I'm no longer chasing the newest or shiniest languages.
 These days, I value simplicity and reliability far more than abstract ideologies, and Go has become my language of choice.

-One final note: all the projects listed here are personal efforts I work on when time allows.
+One final note: all the projects listed here are personal projects I work on when time allows.
 Between being a father, husband, Principal Engineer, and having plenty of other interests, some projects may sit incomplete for a while.
 I hope to return to them eventually, but no promises.

 > "Simplicity is prerequisite for reliability."
 > \- Edsger Dijkstra